-When you request a forest management plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees and soils, and prepares a 12-to-30 page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.
+When you request a woodland stewardship plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees, and soils, and prepares a 12- to 30-page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.

-You must implement your plan in order to remain eligible for SFIA.
-Implementation can mean a variety of things and depends on your management goals: maybe you build a trial, set up a thinning, remove invasive species, or plant new trees.
-Ultimately, you decide which actions to complete after reading your plan's recommendations.
-The point is to put good forest stewardship into practice on your land.
+You must implement your plan to remain eligible for SFIA.
+Implementation can mean various things and depends on your management goals—maybe you build a trail, set up a thinning, remove invasive species, or plant new trees.
+After reading your plan's recommendations, you decide which actions to complete.
+The point is to put good woodland stewardship into practice on your land.

-Having a forest management plan ensures that you fulfill the purpose of SFIA, which is to encourage long-term sustainable forest management.
-The plans also open up opportunities for you to receive assistance, including cost-share, from federal and state agencies.
+Having a woodland stewardship plan ensures that you fulfill the purpose of SFIA, which is to encourage long-term sustainable woodland management.
+The plans also makes you eligible to receive assistance from federal and state agencies.

-Your forest management plan must be less than 10 years old and registered with the DNR to be eligible for SFIA.
+Your woodland stewardship plan must be less than 10 years old and registered with the DNR to be eligible for SFIA.

-When you register your plan, a DNR forester reviews it to makes sure it is eligible for SFIA and meets federal and state standards.
-If the plan is missing any information, the DNR forester will work with the original plan writer to ensure you have an accurate, useful plan that is also SFIA compliant.
-Your forest management plan must be registered with the DNR before your SFIA application will be accepted.
+When you register your plan, a DNR forester reviews it to ensure the plan is eligible for SFIA and meets federal and state standards.
+If the plan is missing any information, the DNR forester works with the original plan writer to ensure you have an accurate, useful plan that is also SFIA compliant.
+Your woodland stewardship plan must be registered with the DNR before approval of your SFIA application.

 Your plan writer should submit your plan to the DNR for registration.
-However, you must instruct your plan writer to do this, and also tell them you are interested in SFIA.
-After you register your plan, you will receive occasional updates from DNR on land management assistance, as well as a reminder when your plan is set to expire (plands expire in 10 years).
+However, you must instruct your plan writer to do this and tell them you are interested in SFIA.
+A reminder letter will be sent from the DNR when your plan expires (plans expire in 10 years).

 Do not wait until the last minute to contact a plan writer.
 Depending on the circumstance, it can take several months for a plan writer to complete your plan.